-Further consideration will be given to the benefits of a new committee taking responsibility for the Primary Care Risk.
+Further consideration has been given to the benefits of a new committee taking responsibility for the Primary Care Risk.
+This will be clarified through the outcome of the current project work revising the terms of reference of the Primary Care Board.